stwgb/kafka-environment/kafka-broker/kafka-connect-jmx-exporter/kafka-connect.md

     2. Define your configuration properties
     3. Create Connector which load the config and starts tasks
     4. Create a schema for the data
+    5. Source partition and source offsets
+    6. Create the task

 ### 2 Define configuration